Canon 4000D vs Fujifilm X-E3

 It is notable that the X-E3 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

-Both the 4000D and the X-E3 are recent models that feature in their makers' current product line-up.
+Both the 4000D and the X-E3 are recent models that are part of the current product line-up.
 The X-E3 replaced the earlier Fujifilm X-E2S, while the 4000D does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 4000D vs Fujifilm X-E3